 [The photographs of the Harold pot are larger than those of the Fannie jar, which also contain images of a ruler. .
 Please roll your curser over the image for the signed name.
 Double click to expand.]

 While the shape of the two pots is somewhat different, the details of design are almost identical.
 For example, note that in Design #1 (Kilroy) the black “thumbs” in the lower flanking panels on both jars have the same shape, including a slight indentation in the top edge.
 Look at the three-lane highways above the mouth of Design #1 (Kilroy) and below the mouth of Design #2.
 Earlier we pointed out that the ratio of thin-to-thick lines in these highway elements varied from Design #1 to Design #2 on the Harold jar.
 That same variance is found on the Fannie jar.
 Pick any design element and compare the two pots and it seems that the weight of the brush strokes and the shape are the same.

 The one difference is also in design #1 (Kilroy), the top flanking panels.
 On the Harold jar the red element has a slight border of empty space.
 On the Fannie jar this red element does not float in space but shares boundaries with its neighboring elements.
 This difference might be easily explained by the difference in size between the jars.
 Harold’s jar is so large that it allows more room for adjusting the design whereas the Fannie jar is much smaller and requires conjoint elements.
 In short, a comparison of the designs on my “Harold” pot and Len Woods’ “Fannie” pot strongly suggests they were painted by the same person.

-A comparison of the signatures seals the deal:
+A comparison of the signatures adds additional evidence:

 Most obviously the handwriting of the name “Nampeyo” is the same on both pots.
 So is the corn clan identification mark.